rushimok73/AWS-SAA-C03-Notes/README.md

 it gets details of the event given to it at startup.

 Lambda functions can run up to 15 minutes.
 That is the max limit.

+**Security**
+Lambda functions assume execution roles in order to access the services they need during invocation.
+They also have resource policies to control which services can invoke lambda functions.

+**Logging**
+Logs from Lambda executions - CloudWatchLogs
+Metrics like invocation success/failures, retries, latency - CloudWatch Distributed Tracing - X-Ray

+CloudWatchLogs requires permissions via Execution Role

+**Invocations**
+-Synchronous
+  -CLI/API invokes Lambda, then waits for a response.
+  -Errors or retries need to be handled by client

+-Asynchronous
+  -Typically used by AWS Services.
+  -Request is sent, then the sender forgets.
+  -Lambda responsible for reprocessing(0 to 2 retries).
+Thus, the lambda function needs to be idempotent(cannot be additive or subtractive, rerunning it doesn't cause extra changes)
+  -Supports destinations where successful or failed events can be sent.
+  -Events can be sent to dead letter queues after repeated failures.

+-Event Source Mappings
+  -Typically used on streams or queues which dont support event generation to invoke lambda -They use the same execution roles as Lambda, so Lambda  needs permission to what Source Mappings are polling.

+**Versions**
+Version = Code + Config of a version
+$Latest points at latest version
+Its immutable
+Alias - DEV, STAGE, PROD can point to specific versions.
+Can be changed.

+**Starts**
+Cold Start (100ms) - First run, run after a while.
+Lambda needs to create execution context, download code and config Warm Start (1-2ms)- Same execution context is reused.

 #### 1.13.2.2.
 Key Considerations